mking01/churn_modeling/README.md

 -model using balanced classes to see if and to what degree that may influence predictive behavior of the models -heavier use of Spark syntax rather than Python3!
 Due to technical issues with Udacity's site resulting in me losing my workspace, to expedite speed to output, I relied heavily on the language I'm fastest in.
 Would love to spend more time translating code over to pyspark in order to truly maximize the benefits of the application used.

+## Credits and Acknowledgement
+This capstone project was completed as part of Udacity's Data Scientist Nanodegree.